-Now that you have discovered you are pregnant, asking questions about using montelukast during your pregnancy to help manage your asthma is atop your mind.
-Montelukast, more commonly known as Singulair, use during pregnancy is probably alright for your developing baby.
+Now that you have discovered you are pregnant, you may wonder if it is safe to use montelukast during your pregnancy.
+Using montelukast, more commonly known as Singulair, during pregnancy is probably okay for your developing baby.

-Therapeutic Effect: Singulair is indicated for the prophylaxis and chronic treatment of asthma in adults and pediatric patients 12 months of age and older.
-Singulair is also indicated for prevention or exercise-induced bronchoconstriction in patients 15 years of age and older and for the relief of symptoms of seasonal allergic rhinitis in patients 2 years of age and older and perennial allergic rhinitis in patients 6 months of age and older.
+Therapeutic Effect: Singulair is used to for the prophylaxis and chronic treatment of asthma in adults as well as children age 12 months and older.
+This medication is also used for prevention as well as exercise-induced bronchoconstriction in individuals 15 years of age and older.
+It is also indicated to relieve perennial allergic rhinitis in individuals 6 months of age and older and seasonal allergic rhinitis in individuals 2 years of age and older.

 Pregnancy Safety Rating: Category: B

 Pregnancy Recommendation: There is limited human data available.
 It is most likely compatible.

 Pregnancy/Lactation Considerations: It is unknown if montelukast is distributed in breast milk.
 It is recommended to only use this medication during pregnancy if necessary.

 The following summaries are cited directly from the sources of Briggs, Freeman, & Yaffe, the Physicians’ Desk Reference, and the Reprotox Toxicology Center.

 Briggs, Freeman, & Yaffe – Montelukast is not teratogenic in animals, and few adverse outcomes in humans do not demonstrate a pattern that suggests a common etiology.
 One source states that montelukast may be safe to use during pregnancy, but this conclusion was based solely on animal studies (1).